Revel Systems Review

-- Glitches.
-This is a particularly common problem, especially concerning system updates.
-A couple people have complained that Revel pushes out updates before they’ve been fully aired out and tested for glitches.
+- Glitches: This is a particularly common problem, especially concerning system updates.
+A couple of people have complained that Revel pushes out updates before they’ve been fully aired out and tested for glitches.
 I didn’t experience too many problems with the system.
-It did crash once when I was trying log out, but I was trying to get out of the system anyway, and it opened back up right away with a window recognizing that the system had just crashed and asking me to describe what I was doing when it happened.
+It did crash once when I was trying to log out, but it opened back up right away.
+A window that recognized the system had just crashed popped up and asked me to describe what I was doing when it happened.

-- Versatile POS.
-Revel is thoughtfully designed and works well for many merchants.
-Its cloud-based functionality is also a huge contrast to the more rigid functionality of computer based POS systems, making it versatile and adaptable to fast-paced businesses with ever-changing needs.
+- Versatile POS: Revel is thoughtfully designed and works well for many merchants.
+Its cloud-based functionality is also a huge contrast to the more rigid functionality of computer-based POS systems.
+It’s therefore versatile and adaptable to fast-paced businesses with ever-changing needs.

-- Constant Improvements.
-Since our initial review of this software, there have been some pretty significant improvements, and Revel shows no sign of stopping.
+- Constant Improvements: Since our initial review of this software, there have been some pretty significant improvements, and Revel shows no sign of stopping.
 Upfront software license fee?
-Gone.
-In its place is a manageable monthly subscription model with the license costs built in.
+Gone, and in its place is a manageable monthly subscription model with the license costs built in.
 Inventory options?
 Expanded and improved with room to grow.
 Slow-responding technical support?
 That I’ll leave you to judge.

-- Customer Service.
-Revel reports a Customer Satisfaction Rating of over 93% for software, hardware, and logistical issues.
-Though it hasn’t always had a great technical support reputation, Revel has recently stepped up its game in this arena, taking steps to improve customer relations including the recent revamping of their suite of training videos.
+- Customer Service: Revel reports a Customer Satisfaction Rating of over 93% for software, hardware, and logistical issues.
+Though it hasn’t always had a great technical support reputation, Revel has recently stepped up its game in this arena.
+It’s taking steps to improve customer relations, including the recent revamping of its suite of training videos.

-If you’re a small business, Revel is certainly scalable for virtually any size; however, depending on the revenue you generate, the monthly subscription may still be too high.
+If you’re a small business, Revel is certainly scalable for virtually any size.
+However, depending on the revenue you generate, the monthly subscription may still be too high.
 You also may be overwhelmed by the amount of work required to set up a bunch of features and settings you may never use.
-However, if you’re planning on quick growth, it would be nice to not have to transition from a system like ShopKeep to a one designed for larger businesses.
-In the end, if you’ve got the revenue for one of the more expensive cloud-based solutions, Revel should have everything you need to run your business.
+However, if you’re planning on quick growth, it would be nice not to have to transition from a more basic system.